 Desktop and mobile apps can help your customer service team communicate issues quickly with each other and with you, as necessary.
-Good choices include the popular business app Slack and alternatives like Azendoo and Bitrix24, which is totally free.
+Good choices include the popular business app Slack and alternatives like Bitrix24, which is totally free.

 These tools can help you stay plugged in and tuned in to your customers and the team that’s helping to meet their needs.